linuxlizard/pymake/README.md

 ## Update 20230704.
 The Dragon Isles Update.

-Today I am declaring my Idependence Day from from a certain game and reclaiming my spare time.
-Short-term goal for pymake is to be able to build GNU Make.
+Today I am declaring my Independence Day from from a certain game and reclaiming my spare time.
+My next short-term goal for pymake is to be able to build GNU Make.

 ## Update 20230412.
 The "What am I Doing" Update.